-If APs affiliated with an AP MLD set the EDP Capabilities And Operation Parameters Request/Response Support field in the RSNXE to 1 and the AP MLD receives through a setup link from an associated non-AP MLD an EDP Capabilities And Operation Parameters Request frame with a Basic Multi-Link element, then the AP MLD shall respond with an EDP Capabilities And Operation Parameters Response frame through an affiliated AP over a setup link to the non-AP MLD.
+If APs affiliated with an AP MLD set the EDP Capabilities And Operation Parameters Request/Response Support field in the RSNXE to 1 and the AP MLD receives through a setup link from an associated non-AP MLD an individually addressed(#262) EDP Capabilities And Operation Parameters Request frame with a Basic Multi-Link element, then the AP MLD shall respond with an individually addressed(#262) EDP Capabilities And Operation Parameters Response frame through an affiliated AP over a setup link to the non-AP MLD.

-If APs affiliated with an AP MLD set the EDP Capabilities And Operation Parameters Request/Response Support field in the RSNXE to 1, the AP MLD may send an unsolicited EDP Capabilities And Operation Parameters Response frame to an associated non-AP MLD through a setup link, where non-AP STAs affiliated with the non-AP MLD set the EDP Capabilities And Operation Parameters Request/Response Support field in the RSNXE to 1.
-The EDP Capabilities And Operation Parameters Response frame shall include a Basic Multi-Link element, and the Basic Multi-Link element shall include a Per-STA Profile subelement with the Complete Profile subfield set to 1 for each AP affiliated with the AP MLD (see 9.4.2.321.2.4 (Link Info field of the Basic Multi-Link element)).
-The STA profile field in the Per-STA Profile subelement for each AP affiliated with the AP MLD includes the following in order and does not follow 35.3.3.3 (Advertisement of complete or partial per-link information):
+If APs affiliated with an AP MLD set the EDP Capabilities And Operation Parameters Request/Response Support field in the RSNXE to 1, the AP MLD may send an unsolicited individually addressed(#262) EDP Capabilities And Operation Parameters Response frame to an associated non-AP MLD through a setup link, where non-AP STAs affiliated with the non-AP MLD set the EDP Capabilities And Operation Parameters Request/Response Support field in the RSNXE to 1.
+If BPE APs affiliated with a BPE AP MLD set the EDP Capabilities And Operation Parameters Request/Response Support field in the RSNXE to 1, a BPE AP affiliated with the BPE AP MLD may send an unsolicited broadcast addressed EDP Capabilities And Operation Parameters Response frame if there exists at least one BPE non-AP STA affiliated with an associated BPE non-AP MLD corresponding to the setup link that sets the EDP Capabilities And Operation Parameters Request/Response Support field in the RSNXE to 1.(#262)

+The unsolicited(#264) EDP Capabilities And Operation Parameters Response frame shall include a Basic Multi-Link element, and the Basic Multi-Link element shall include a Per-STA Profile subelement with the Complete Profile subfield set to 1 for each AP affiliated with the AP MLD (see 9.4.2.321.2.4 (Link Info field of the Basic Multi-Link element)).
+The individually addressed EDP Capabilities And Operation Parameters Response frame sent in response to an EDP Capabilities And Operation Parameters Request frame shall include a Basic Multi-Link element, and the Basic Multi-Link element shall include a Per-STA Profile subelement with the Complete Profile subfield set to 1 for each requested AP affiliated with the associated AP MLD (see 9.4.2.321.2.4 (Link Info field of the Basic Multi-Link element)).
+If the Basic Multi-Link element in the EDP Capabilities And Operation Parameters Request frame does not include any per-STA profiles, then all APs affiliated with the associated AP MLD shall be the requested APs.
+If the Basic Multi-Link element in the EDP Capabilities And Operation Parameters Request frame includes one or more per-STA profiles, then only APs affiliated with the associated AP MLD and whose link ID is equal to the value in the Link ID field in a per-STA profile in the Basic Multi-Link element in the EDP Capabilities And Operation Parameters Request frame shall be the requested APs.(#264) The STA profile field in the Per-STA Profile subelement for each AP affiliated with the AP MLD includes the following in order and does not follow 35.3.3.3 (Advertisement of complete or partial per-link information):

 The Capability Information field as defined in 9.4.1.4 (Capability Information field).

-All elements that would be included in a Probe Response frame except the Multi-Link element and the Multiple BSSID element, and the elements shall be in the order defined for a Probe Response frame.(#672, #673, #674)
+All elements that are not inherited(#174) and would be included in a Probe Response frame except the Multi-Link element and the Multiple BSSID element, and the elements shall be in the order defined for a Probe Response frame.(#672, #673, #674)